pdevito3/craftsman/README.md

 ✅  new `AddListByFk` option for the `add:feature`  command and `FeatureType` property of an entity

+✅ Better foreign key support

 🚧 Better environment variable support

-🚧 Better foreign key support

 🚧 Auth Server Scaffolding